tinykite/eleventy-update/src/posts/a-more-creative-approach-to-git.md

 ---
-title: "A more creative approach to learning git"
+title: "A More Creative Approach to Learning Git"
 date: "2020-02-01"
 description: "Reframing git naming conventions, interactive rebasing, and other fundamentals around cooking metaphors."
 ---